 In this tutorial we'll create a static website from a template.
 A static website consists of the following resources:

-- A bucket that hosts the site files.
+- A S3 bucket that hosts the site files.

 - A CDN that efficiently distributes the files across the world, handles cache and more.

-The template we'll use contains all the parts required and come pre-configured with a demo website.
+The template we'll use contains all the parts required and comes pre-configured with a demo website.

 Create a new project

-- Open, in Visual Studio Code, the directory in which you wish to create the project.
+- In Visual Studio Code, open the directory in which you wish to create the project.

 The template is applied to the current project.
-You now have a project Blueprint with a
+You now have a project design

 public directory you can find an example static website, we'll use it for our tutorial.